11 Lesser Known Rules to Learn for Your First Time Backpacking

 4. And Please Don’t Forget to Pack Out Your Toilet Paper!

-Maybe you’ve heard of how to poop in the backcountry, but what do you do about your toilet paper?
+Maybe you already know how to bury your poop in the backcountry, but what do you do about your toilet paper?
 You pack that out, too!

-Don’t want to see it?
+Don’t want to see it when you pack it out?
 Take a plastic baggie and wrap it in duct tape.
 Sprinkle some baking powder in the bag to account for the smell and put your used TP, tampons, feminine pads, and any other waste associated with the toilet in there.
 Seal it up and be on your way.

 Ladies: consider using a pee funnel with a pee rag (I highly recommend the Kula Cloth ) and a menstrual cup while backpacking in order to carry less waste.